 Air compressors are used for a variety of different situations — in gas stations, manufacturing companies, and home workshops or auto stations.
-There are models made to handle jobs everywhere from inflating tires and toys to powering heavy duty construction equipment like sanding tools, drills, wrenches, staplers, and nail/brad guns.
+There are models made to handle jobs everywhere from inflating tires and toys to powering heavy duty construction equipment like sanding tools, drills, impact wrenches, staplers, and nail/brad guns.
 You can find them at your local Lowe’s, Home Depot, or other tool dealer shop.
 Here’s a basic run down of how air compressors work.
+If you are looking for the best top-rated air compressors you can check out this guide.

 How do air compressors operate?